Nonlinear Transformations Against Unlearnable Datasets: Discussion

 \section{Discussion}

-Section~\ref{sec:evaluation} provides an evaluation of twelve data protection approaches, revealing their vulnerability to nonlinear transformations and the subsequent degradation of protection levels.
-Figures~\ref{fig:NTGAplots} and \ref{fig:otherplots} illustrate that validation accuracy curves, in contrast to their corresponding training curves, exhibit some degree of overfitting for specific unlearnable datasets.
-This suggests that our approach facilitates the transformation of unlearnable data into learnable, albeit with potential disparities in the distributions of training and validation data.
+Section~\ref{sec:evaluation} provides an evaluation of 13 data protection approaches, revealing their vulnerability to nonlinear transformations and the subsequent degradation of protection levels.
+Fig.~\ref{fig:training_acc} shows the training accuracies of the models trained using our approach.
+Some models achieve over 95\% accuracy, yet their test accuracies given in Column 4 in Table~\ref{t:5}) remain lower, indicating some some degree of overfitting for specific unlearnable datasets.
+The length of the curve represents the number of epochs each model was trained.
+We carefully determined the number of epochs by incrementally increasing them (e.g., 10, 20) in each experiment until reaching the target test accuracy.
+Models trained on certain datasets—specifically DeepConfuse, Error-minimizing, Error-maximizing, and REM—required more training epochs than others to achieve the target accuracy.
+This suggests that our approach facilitates the transformation of unlearnable data into learnable, albeit with potential disparities in the distributions of training and test data.

 In this section, we discuss additional experimental results.
 To evaluate the effectiveness of our approach on diverse datasets, we experimented on unlearnable MNIST and ImageNet datasets crafted by the NTGA.
-We also present an experimental evaluation for an additional data protection approach, CUDA \citep{sadasivan2023cuda}.
+We also present an experimental evaluation for an additional data protection approach, CUDA \cite{sadasivan2023cuda}.
 Recent studies in \cite{liu2023image, qin2023learning, DBLP:journals/corr/abs-2305-19254} have delved into approaches for breaking unlearnable datasets.
 We provide a comprehensive discussion outlining the distinctions between our approach and theirs.